We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Ibuprofen is widely available in tablet and syrup forms.
 Doctors

 The dosage will depend on the reason for taking ibuprofen and a person’s age.
 It is essential to take the correct dosage to minimize the risk of side effects.

 For mild to moderate pain, a person can take 400 milligrams (mg) every 4–6 hours.
 The maximum dose in 1 day is 3,200 mg.

 For other purposes, a doctor will recommend the dosage.
 They will also monitor the person for adverse effects and adjust the dose as necessary.

 Ibuprofen and children

-Parents should consult the instructions in the packaging or check with a pharmacist or health care provider before giving ibuprofen or other drugs to children.
+People should consult the instructions on the packaging or check with a pharmacist or healthcare professional before giving ibuprofen or other medication to children.

 Ibuprofen is an NSAID that is available at pharmacies without a prescription.
 A person can use it when treating pain and fever.